NathanPG/rcos-status-updates/fall_2018/week_07.md

 ## This Week's Plan

-I am going to prepare for the presentation and ask about what our front-end needs.
+Trying to fix bugs of the crawler.

 ## Anything Blocking?

-## Notes
+There are still a lot of data missing and error with the course name